GLVis/glvis/tests/README.md

   option.
 - Run `ctest` or `make test` to run all the test cases.

+Note that a set of baselines need to be generated manually for your specific system, due to differences in rendering between operating systems and graphics hardware.
+After the first run of `ctest` on master, run `make rebaseline` in the build directory.
+This will copy the generated images from the test run to a system-specific baseline directory.

 Standalone testing
 ------------------
 You can also run an individual test case outside of `CTest`, with the following